thingsdb/python-thingsdb/README.md

     When set to `True`, the client will automatically reconnect when a connection is lost.
 If set to `False` and the connection gets lost, one may call the [reconnect()](#reconnect) method to make a new connection.
+The auto-reconnect option can act on node changes and does so automatically if the connected user has the required `WATCH` privileges on the `@node` scope.
     Defaults to `True`.
 - *ssl (SSLContext or bool, optional)*:
     Accepts an ssl.SSLContext for creating a secure connection using SSL/TLS.
 This argument may simply be set to `True` in